Lice Bedding Spray

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions.

-It is not known whether permethrin topical passes into breast milk or if it could harm a nursing baby.
+It is not known whether Lice Bedding Spray passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 You may have a temporary increase in itching, swelling, or redness of treated skin when you first start using Lice Bedding Spray.

 Do not take by mouth.
 This medicine is for use only on the skin.
 Do not apply to open cuts or wounds.
 If the medicine gets in your eyes or mouth, rinse with water.
 Use the surface spray only on household surfaces and not on your skin.